avkonst/hookstate/README.md

 - `get()` or `value` - returns the instance of data in the state
 - `set(...)` or `set((prevState) => ...)` - function which allows to mutate the state value.
 If `path === []`, it is similar to the `setState` variable returned by `React.useState` hook.
 If `path !== []`, it sets only the segment of the state value, pointed out by the path.
 The `set` function will not accept partial updates.
 It can be done by combining `set` with `nested`.
 There is the `Mutate` [plugin](#plugins), which adds helpful methods to mutate arrays and objects.
+- `merge(...)` or `merge((prevState) => ...)` - similarly to `set` method updates the state.
+If target current state value is an object, it does partial update for the object.
+If state value is an array and the `merge` argument is an array too, it concatenates the current value with `merge` value and sets it to the state.
+If state value is an array and the `merge` argument is an object, it does partial update for the current array value.
+If target current state value is a string, it concatenates the current state value string with the `merge` argument converted to string and sets the result to the state.
 - `path` 'Javascript' object 'path' to an element relative to the root object in the state.
 For example:

     ```tsx